Examples of work for magazines, non-profits, charities, corporations and individuals

 You never know what you’ll see, looking through Amanda Ringstad’s eyes.
 Follow her around her neighborhood, and it could be as simple as the way two colors bounce off each other or as lucky as a great dumpster-dive find.
 It’s all inspiration for this Seattle illustrator.

 She dips her brush in sumi ink and sweeps the kolinsky-hair fibers across the paper.
 Beginning with the hand-drawn and arriving at the digital, Molly Mendoza's illustrations are layered with pattern and texture.
-They verge on the frenetic and the abstract, while reaching deep into political and sensitive topics.
+They verge on the frenetic and the abstract, while reaching deep into political and gender-sensitive topics.

 Themes of children, mythology, folklore, the anthropomorphic animal world, the religious aspects of people's lives, ordinary moments, and the places we go and how we live all speak in Keith Carter's photographs, imbued with reverie and memory, metaphor and hidden meaning.